 If the Wizards stick at 10, they won't be able to address their need at point guard with a great prospect, so they might as well take the best player available.
 Mathurin has some questions regarding his defense and playmaking, but he's a knockdown shooter with some off-the-dribble juice that could make him a potent scorer in the NBA.

 Plus, most of his playmaking warts come from trying too many high-risk passes.
 If he can defend well enough to get on the floor and take a more reserved approach as a passer, the Wizards could end up with an exciting two-way player.

 Davis is a bucket-getter, plain and simple.
 While the Knicks could use more playmaking to help Julius Randle get better looks out on the floor, Davis provides value as a big, two-way guard.

-Cleveland showed this season they are closer to contending than many thought they were and in Agbaji they would get a solid and smart two-guard who could contribute right away.
+Cleveland showed they're a lot closer to contending than perceived before the season started, and in Agbaji they would get a solid and smart two-guard who could contribute right away.